mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 - `appTitle`: allows you to customize the app title section in the layout header.

+- `toolbarAccount`: (deprecated, use toolbar) allows you to replace the default `Account` slot in the header.

-- `toolbarActions`: allows you to add new items to the toolbar in the header, such as a search bar or button.
+- `toolbarActions`: (deprecated, use toolbar) allows you to add new items to the toolbar in the header, such as a search bar or button.
 The default `ThemeSwitcher` component can be imported and used if you wish to do so, as shown in the example below.

 - `sidebarFooter`: allows you to add footer content in the sidebar.

+- `toolbar`: This component will completely override the internal layout of the top bar and allows full control over the toolbar.
+The default `ToolbarActions` component, menuIcon and `Account` can be imported and used if you wish to do so, as shown in the example below.

+### sidebarFooter

 {{"demo": "DashboardLayoutSlots.js", "height": 400, "iframe": true}}

-### Examples

-#### User account in layout sidebar
+### User account in layout sidebar

 {{"demo": "DashboardLayoutAccountSidebar.js", "height": 400, "iframe": true}}

-#### Settings menu with custom theme switcher
+### Settings menu with custom theme switcher

 The `useColorScheme` hook can be used to create a custom theme switcher.

 {{"demo": "DashboardLayoutCustomThemeSwitcher.js", "height": 400, "iframe": true}}

+### Replaced the full toolbar with a custom one

+The `toolbar` slot can be replaced with a custom component, that in turn reuses the out of the box `Account`, `menuIcon`, `AppTitle`and `ToolbarActions` components, giving full control on their order, appearance and behavior.

+{{"demo": "DashboardLayoutCustomToolbar.js", "height": 400, "iframe": true}}